harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 `/t͡ʃ/` is commonly spelled with `⟨ch⟩` or `⟨tch⟩`.
 For example,
 - `⟨ch⟩` : chain, check, rich
 - `⟨tch⟩` : match, catch, kitchen

-#### Sibilants

-#define A [Sibilant](https://en.wikipedia.org/wiki/Sibilant) is a high-intensity, high-pitched fricative or affricate consonant produced by directing airflow with the tongue against the teeth.
-In other words, it is a "hissing" or "hushing" sound.

-In GA, the sibilant consonants are :
-- (fricatives) `/s, z, ʃ, ʒ/`
-- (affricates) `/d͡ʒ, t͡ʃ/`

 #### Interdental Consonants